Upgrade your website with cohesive IM and Live Chat strengths

 The very first step for businesses is to understand what customers want should be part of your customer service strategy.
-By identifying pain points, businesses and entrepreneurs can craft an appropriate value proposition that attracts the customer to resolve their problems.
+By identifying pain points, businesses and entrepreneurs can craft an appropriate value proposition that attracts customers to resolve their problems.

 If you don’t understand your customers’ pain points, how are you going to solve their problems?